 The Departments and Ministries may delegate rule-making authority to agencies to promulgate regulations to implement laws enacted by the House and the Senate.
 The House and Senate have oversight over these agencies' interpretation of laws enacted by Congress.
 Any regulations proposed by these agencies shall be first submitted to the House and then to the Senate for approval.
-The regulations only take effect if they are approved by a majority vote of the House and Senate within one-hundred eighty days of their submission to the House.
+The regulations only take effect if they are approved by a majority vote of the House and Senate within ninety days of their submission to the House.

 The original Constitution did not contemplate Regulatory Agencies that combine legislative, judicial, and executive authority.
-This Re-Constitution recognizes their Constitutional status in the Executive Branches, yet still subject to the oversight of the House and Senate.
+This Constitution make explicit recognition of their existence and reigns in their authority with House and Senate oversight.

 The House of Representatives will be forced to write legislation that is very thorough and detailed rather than broadly delegating policy decisions to unelected bureaucrats.
-Failure to do this hard, detailed work will open the door to the House or Senate to prevent the adoption of regulations that bring vague legislation to life, or invent regulations that go beyond the original scope and intent of the legislation.
+Failure to do this hard, detailed work will open the door to the House or Senate to prevent the adoption of regulations that bring vague legislation to life.
 The regulators have to make the case to the House and Senate for approval of what they're proposing.
 Easier for them to do this when the legislation is detailed and clear.